 Exogenous ketones instantly elevate your ketone levels.
 They induce “artificial” state of ketosis, creating an instant energy boost.
 If you are already on the brink of switching over to ketosis naturally, exogenous ketones can give you that last crucial push in the right direction.
 The most common format is BHB salts – providing electrolytes and exogenous ketones in a single product.
 Please note that “Raspberry Ketones” are NOT the same, despite the name – they are a bit of a scam that does precisely nothing for your ketosis.

-Key minerals – potassium and magnesium replenish your electrolyte levels and help to reduce the symptoms of Keto flu
+Key minerals – potassium and magnesium to replenish your electrolyte levels and reduce the symptoms of Keto flu

-High-quality multivitamins with extra-strong vitamins B and C> bridge any potential nutritional gaps and boost energy-yielding metabolism
+High-quality Keto multivitamins to bridge any potential nutritional gaps and boost energy-yielding metabolism

 Do you have any Keto flu tips to share?